-Utah’s Hogle Zoo’s College Internship Program allows students to utilize their classroom knowledge in a real work setting.
+Utah’s Hogle Zoo’s College Internship Program allows students to utilize their classroom knowledge in a variety of real work settings.

 Our program combines classroom teaching and with hands-on training to help our interns to improve their skills and give students valuable firsthand experience.
-Students must have at least one full year of college credits.
+Interns must have completed at least one full year of college credits.

 Internship applications are due March 1st and all available internships are filled by May 1.
 Internship period is from the first week of June and concludes in mid August.
 Interns must be available for this 10-week period and all internships are unpaid.

 Utah’s Hogle Zoo is unable to award any college credits.
 The institution that the student attends will decide the credit, if any, and any additional academic requirements that must be completed during the student’s internship.
 Utah’s Hogle Zoo is willing to work with the different higher learning institutions in regards to completing scholastic requirements during the student’s internship.